RIAEvangelist/vanilla-test/readme.md

 ## Node example

+Since we use the same files for node and the browser, we need to emulate a production `npm i vanilla-test` in the example folder, so be sure to :

 first run `npm run emulate`

 then run `node ./example/node/basic.js`

 ![screen shot of vanilla-test example on node](https://raw.githubusercontent.com/RIAEvangelist/vanilla-test/main/example/img/vanilla-test-node-report.PNG)

 ## Browser example

-first run `npm run emulate`

-then run `npm start` then go to [the local test](http://localhost:8000/example/web/index.html).
-It actually imports the node test into the browser and runs it, same exact file, no transpiling or custom code for the browser.
+run `npm start` then go to [the local example](http://localhost:8000/example/index.html) : http://localhost:8000/example/index.html.
+It actually imports the node example into the browser and runs it, same exact file, no transpiling or custom code for the browser.
 If you want to transpile though, you can.

 #### Chrome